DSC-SPIDAL/harp/website/content/docs/harpdaal/svd.md

 for Harp integration which uses collective communication to further optimize the algorithm.

 ## Getting Started

+### Setting up Hadoop and Harp-daal
+Details about setting up Hadoop along with Harp on the cluster can be found [here](https://dsc-spidal.github.io/harp/docs/getting-started-cluster/ "Installation").
+Furthermore DAAL installation and usage can be found [here](https://dsc-spidal.github.io/harp/docs/harpdaal/harpdaal/ "Daal usage").

 The following commands and information are useful in understanding and writing Harp-DAAL-SVD examples.

 ### How to run Harp - DAAL - SVD